weidongguo/ecs175_computer_graphics/p2/readme.txt

    0.8
    Scale factor 0.80 recorded!

-5. With the cursor on the opengl's *main window*, user can select a polyhedron by typing the key 0, 1, 2, 3, ... , 9
+5. With the opengl's window being selected,  user can select a polyhedron by typing the key 0, 1, 2, 3, ... , 9
    The id is defined in the order that they were specified in the datafile The first object has id 0; the second object has id 1 and so on.
 (Currently, it only supports up to 9 objects);
    So any transformation done will only affect the currently selected object When the object is selected, its attributes will be printed to the console ( e.g. the vertex coordinates and edges).

-6. With the cursor on the opengl's *main window*,
+6. With the opengl's window being selected,
    To rotate, user can press the key 'r'    (r for rotate) To translate, user can press the key 't' (t for translate) To scale,  user can press the key 'z'    (z for zoom)